iamsaief/everyday-js/README.md

 -   ### global/block scope, accessing outer scope variables, hoisting

     -   `let`, `const` doest go outside block/function scope, but
-    -   varibales with `var` gets hoisted, means that it takes the declaration outside of the scope, thus it can be accessed from outer scope.
+    -   variables with `var` get hoisted, means that it takes the declaration outside of the scope, thus it can be accessed from the outer scope.

 ```javascript
 /* global/block scope */